learnlatex/learnlatex.github.io/en/lesson-06.md

 Try loading the `lipsum` package and then add the command `\lipsum` to your document.
 Can you guess why this package is useful for making examples?

+Try altering the definition of `\kw` to achieve a different style.